SITHS

 New in version 1.6.0.

 The Curity Authentication Server also supports test SITHS cards.
-These are cards where the serial number of the client key start with the prefix TSE (as opposed to SE used by non-test SITHS cards).
+These are cards where the serial number of the client key start with the prefix TSE or QSE (as opposed to SE used by non-test SITHS cards).
 To support these, the authenticator must be explicitly configured to be in test mode.
 It is also possible to configure a SITHS card authenticator instance to support either test or production SITHS cards; however, only production mode should be used in normal operations.
 The following table summarizes the modes supported and Listing 108 shows how to configure a SITHS authenticator to allow test SITHS cards to be used.

 Mode Meaning